Background pattern

 The usual dose is 1500 mg divided over 3 or 5 days as follows:

-• When taken over 3 days, 500 mg once a day.
+• When taken for 3 days, 500 mg once a day.

 In cases of urethral or cervical inflammation caused by Chlamydia:

-Children and adolescents weighing less than45 kg:
+Children and adolescents weighing less than 45 kg:

 The tablets are not recommended for these patients.
-Other pharmaceutical forms containing azithromycin (e.g. suspensions) may be used.
+Other pharmaceutical forms containing azithromycin (e.g., suspensions) may be used.

 Patients with liver or kidney problems